magento/devdocs/src/_includes/graphql/payment-methods/payflow-pro-attributes.md

 *  `UN` - UnionPay
 *  `VI` - Visa

-The `CreditCardDetailsInput` object must contain all the attributes listed below.
+The `CreditCardDetailsInput` object must contain all of the attributes listed below.

 Attribute |  Data Type | Description
 --- | --- | ---